Learn about the basics and potential considerations of adding DAFs to your giving plan

 Donor-advised funds allow you to contribute cash, stock, real estate, or other assets such as business interests.
 These contributions can be bunched to combine multiple calendar years’ worth of gifts into one year, which may offer tax benefits if you are close to your standard deduction limit.

-To set up a donor-advised fund, you need only to complete a simple application with a fund sponsor.
+To set up a donor-advised fund, you only need to complete an application with a fund sponsor.
 A fund sponsor can be a national or community foundation, an educational institution, or a religious institution.
-Grants then may be recommended by you or your designee to qualified charities of your choice.
+You or your designee may then recommend grants to qualified charities of your choice.

-Rather than keeping track of gift receipts from multiple charities, a donor-advised fund serves as your single source for tax receipts and grant recipient information.
+Rather than keeping track of gift receipts from multiple charities, a donor-advised fund can serve as your single source for tax receipts and grant recipient information.

 Generational shifts mean big changes

-Donor-advised funds may provide an attractive option for the next generation of donors.
-“Younger generations want to engage in family philanthropy, but find the formal structure and requirements of a foundation burdensome,” says Stephanie C. Buckley, head of trust philanthropic services, from Wells Fargo Private Bank in the Wells Fargo Wealth & Investment Management division.
+Donor-advised funds may be an attractive option for the next generation of donors.
+“Younger generations want to engage in family philanthropy but find the formal structure and requirements of a foundation burdensome,” says Stephanie C. Buckley, head of philanthropic services within Wells Fargo Wealth & Investment Management.
 “With DAFs, families can spend more of their time focusing on how to be strategic with their philanthropy rather than administrative tasks.
 In fact, we are witnessing the second or third generation converting existing foundations to DAFs more frequently than ever before.”

-There are other positives as well.
-No board meetings and much less paperwork for donors allow more time to focus on the engaging parts of philanthropy, like meeting grantees and focusing on impact.
-DAFS also provide many families with teachable moments, introducing their children to financial literacy and philanthropy at the same time.
+There can be other positives as well.
+No board meetings and much less paperwork for donors can allow more time to focus on the engaging parts of philanthropy, like meeting grantees and focusing on impact.
+DAFs also provide many families with teachable moments, introducing their children to financial literacy and philanthropy at the same time.

 Donor-advised funds are gaining popularity for other reasons as well, including: